AI Search and Local SEO: How Google Business Profiles Influence Visibility

 Think of your profile as a living part of your local SEO strategy, not a one-time setup.

-• Monitor and respond to reviews
+- Monitor and respond to new reviews as they come in

 Google’s AI now relies on your Business Profile to shape local search results.
 A complete, up-to-date profile helps you show up more often and earn trust faster.